Mohamed Abrini: Brussels trial

 Abrini was due to stand trial for his role in the Brussels bombings in October 2022 but the start of the trial was delayed when lawyers objected to the individual glass cubicles that had been provided for the defendants.
 The cubicles were replaced by a glass box in the specially built courtroom in the former NATO headquarters.
+After a trial lasting seven months and jury deliberations lasting eighteen days, Abrini was found guilty of terrorist-related murder and attempted murder.
+He was sentenced to 30 years in prison.